 The capability assessment should use the best information available to model the plant, as this will give the best accuracy for assessment of compliance with performance standards.
-All relevant, known changes since execution of the connection agreement should be incorporated into the model used for the capability assessment.
+All relevant, known changes since the issue of 5.3.4A/B letter and execution of the connection agreement should be incorporated into the model used for studies provided by the Connection Applicant to support the capability assessment.
 For example, detailed design calculations and manufacturer's type test data should be used for the capability assessment process, in the absence of FAT data.
-See Section 4.1 for the approach when it is not practicable to incorporate all R1 data into the models used for the capability assessment.